a-li-sa/readme-generator/README.md

 ## Installation

+The user must have Node installed.
 To install necessary dependencies (axios and inquirer), run the following command:
 ```
 npm i
 ```

+The user must also [create their own personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in order to retrieve their email using the API call.

 ## Usage